blytkerchan/blytkerchan.github.io/_drafts/dfmea.md

 This is both harder and easier than it seems: it is not that hard to catch every error and log it, it is also not that hard to assign a correlation ID, or a tracking ID, to every request and include it in every log pertaining to that request.
 Technically, this is all feasible and fairly straight-forward.
 Where it becomes more complicated is when you're not in control of all of the software you're using in your application -- and you almost never are.
 Software tends to hide failures, and hide pertinent information about failures.
 Some errors are ignored by default, especially if they don't result in exceptions, and many errors are explicitly ignored by a "catch all" construct that will simply pretend nothing happened.

 Failure detection is also hard to test, because most failures are unexpected.
-If you haven't done the failure mode analysis up-front and are doing it after the fact, you are likle to have missed failure modes in your unit tests, code reviews, etc.
+If you haven't done the failure mode analysis up-front and are doing it after the fact, you are likely to have missed failure modes in your unit tests, code reviews, etc.

 Many IaaS, PaaS, and SaaS services generate their own logs as you use them, so outside of your application code there may be a treasure trove of logs with detectable errors that you can tie back to your own failure logs with those same, system-generated, correlation IDs.
 There are also log analysis tools like CloudWatch, as well as third-party tools, that can be part of a monitoring solution.